Can A Resistance Band Break And Snap Back?

 If you need more resistance, go to a heavier band.

-With improper use yes, a resistance band can snap back at you.
+Yes, a resistance band can snap back at you with improper use.

 Here are a few tips to avoid having the resistance band snap back at you.